dotnet-bluetooth-le/dotnet-bluetooth-le/README.md

 adapter.DeviceDiscovered += (s,a) => deviceList.Add(a.Device);
 await adapter.StartScanningForDevicesAsync();
 ```

+Set `adapter.ScanTimeout` to specify the maximum duration of the scan.

+Set `adapter.ScanMode` to specify scan mode.

 #### Connect to device
 `ConnectToDeviceAsync` returns a Task that finishes if the device has been connected successful.
 Otherwise a `DeviceConnectionException` gets thrown.